 6. Attention to Detail

-The Medical Assistant Program at Dorsey Schools
+Medical Assistant program curriculum at Dorsey Schools

 The Medical Assistant program at Dorsey Schools offers students training in both clinical and administrative areas in preparation for a national certification examination.
-Training in the Medical Assistant program includes first aid, CPR, taking vital signs, administration of medication, pharmacology, phlebotomy, patient education, electronic health records, document processing, medical insurance processing, and more!
+Are you wondering “what to expect in Medical Assistant classes at Dorsey Schools”?
+Training in this program includes first aid, CPR, taking vital signs, administration of injections, infection control, electronic health records, medical insurance processing, and more!